jekyll-octopod/jekyll-octopod.github.io.source/pages/post_structure.md

 Audio and script tags get filtered out of the body for feed creation, so that they do not disturb in podcatchers rendering the shown notes.

+You can create scientific formulas using the full MathJax syntax http://www.mathjax.org/

 _Continue reading with [Contributions](/contributions)._